How to Keep Your Nonprofit Compliant in Florida

 When is the Florida charitable registration renewal deadline?

 In Florida, the annual renewal deadline is on the anniversary of your initial registration.
-Extensions may be available upon request.
-Note: Annual renewal due on anniversary of initial registration compliance date
+Extensions may be available; consult the Department of Agriculture and Consumer Services (FDACS) for how the extension is requested or honored.
+Note: Annual renewal due on anniversary of initial registration compliance date.
+FDACS has 15 business days to act on each renewal under §496.405(7); a renewal not approved or denied within that window is automatically approved.

-What documents are required for Florida charitable registration?
+What documents are required for Florida charitable registration renewal?

-For Florida charitable registration renewal, you typically need: Articles of Incorporation, Bylaws, IRS Determination Letter, IRS Form 990.
-Additional documents may be required based on your organization's size or activities, such as: Audited Financial Statement, Financial Statement Review.
+For Florida charitable registration renewal, you typically need: IRS Form 990.
+Additional documents may be required based on your organization's size or activities, such as: Audited Financial Statement, Financial Statement Review, Form 990 must be CPA-prepared (in lieu of audited financials).

 Are there any exemptions from Florida charitable registration?